 The extinction of some species doesn’t just impact us — it impacts the ecosystems where these plants and animals live.
 Without a careful balance of life forms in an ecosystem, from the smallest single-celled life form to the largest apex predator, ecosystems can collapse, causing the extinction of even surviving species.

-Soil nutrition is a delicate balance — planting large numbers of crops can deplete the soil’s natural resources, making it difficult or even impossible continue to farm in that area.
+Soil nutrition is a delicate balance.
+Planting large numbers of crops can deplete the soil’s natural resources, making it difficult or even impossible to continue to farm in that area.
 As human populations continue to grow, we will require increasing amounts of food, which requires more and more farmlands that could potentially be depleted.

 This also leads to deforestation — much of the drastic deforestation of the rainforest has been completed to create new farmlands for growing populations in the area.

-Additionally, this form of intensive farming creates pollution in the form of runoff that carries pesticides and other waste into natural water sources.
+Additionally, this intensive farming creates runoff carrying pesticides and other waste into natural water sources.

 We’ve been seeing the results of climate change firsthand in the dramatic weather patterns of 2017 — multiple category five hurricanes, dramatic wildfires and floods, and other atypical weather patterns that are threatening both lives and property.

 The majority of this is due to human-generated greenhouse gasses that are causing the planet to warm much faster than it would otherwise.
-The larger the human population is, the more greenhouse gasses we will be creating, making it even more difficult or even impossible to reverse.
+The larger the human population is, the more greenhouse gasses we will create.
+This makes it even more difficult or even impossible to reverse.

 Right now, if we destroy our planet, we will have nowhere else to go.
-If the human population continues to grow unchecked, the Earth will no longer be able to sustain us.
+If the human population continues to grow unchecked, the effects of overpopulation on the environment will leave us with a planet no longer be able to sustain us.